 This little coffee nook is tucked away inside The Laylow and has the most adorable setup.
 We really enjoyed our vanilla cappuccinos and were delighted to hear their syrups are made in-house!
 If you’re wanting more than just a quick coffee, they also have a small breakfast menu you can peek at!

-This is the most Insta-worthy shop on the list!
+Not only does Arvo serve some of the best coffee in Honolulu, but it’s also one of the most Insta-worthy shops on the list!
 Enjoy your coffee in the most adorably designed outdoor area.
 The seating areas are so fun— one even has a disco ball above!
 The coffee and avocado toast are pleasant, but I also recommend getting their strawberry guava mint iced tea.
 And this is coming from someone who normally does not enjoy iced tea!

-Da Hi Brew is a coffee shop located in Waikiki and offers hand-crafted artisan espresso coffee and snacks.
+Da Hi Brew is the best coffee I had in Waikiki!
+This cafe in Honolulu offers hand-crafted artisan espresso coffee and snacks.
 They have all of the cold and hot coffee beverages you could possibly want to choose from, along with smoothies and several breakfast and lunch bites.

 My breakfast bagel sandwich was delish, but I did get a little envious witnessing the table next to ours enjoying their waffles with fruit!